 Easy Ingredients to Add to Your Routine

-The Cleveland Clinic says that the foods provided below help lower inflammation and support your overall energy levels.
-Always remember that you don’t need to throw out everything and start fresh.
-All you need to do is start adding a few of these foods more often:
+The Cleveland Clinic says that the foods provided below help lower inflammation and support your energy levels.
+You don’t need to throw out everything and start fresh.
+All you need to do is start adding a few of these foods often, especially if you want meals that support an anti-inflammatory diet:

 - Berries and leafy greens are great for antioxidants and fighting stress